 “At the end of the session, participants will be able to...”

-Character Limits: Maximum of 200 characters per objective (including spaces), approximately 30 words
+Character limits: Maximum of 200 characters per objective (including spaces), which is approximately 30 words.

 Select one session level.

 Select one primary topic area which best characterizes the overall session content.
 Select up to six additional secondary topic areas.

 Select up to 10 targeted audiences to which your content is most focused, relevant, or beneficial.

 Complete each of the below areas in as much detail as possible.